softwaresaved/CW-ideas/content/cw21-user-centred-design-principles-for-research-apps.md

 ### **Diagrams / Illustrations**

-_You can include one or two diagrams in this section.
-Please ensure you have the right to use the image(s), and include an attribution if applicable._

 For tools, we could develop a website to check how our app / website might be used by people with certain disabilities, e.g - a colour blindness simulator (screenshots from [https://www.color-blindness.com/coblis-color-blindness-simulator/](https://www.color-blindness.com/coblis-color-blindness-simulator/) 2021-03-31)

 ![Original image.](../images/tooltip1.jpg)

 ![As a colour blind person might see it.](../images/tooltip2.jpg)

 ### Licence

 These materials (unless otherwise specified) are available under the Creative Commons Attribution 4.0 Licence.
 Please see the [human-readable summary](https://creativecommons.org/licenses/by/4.0/) of the CC BY 4.0 and the full [legal text](https://creativecommons.org/licenses/by/4.0/legalcode) for further information.

 #### Free-form notes from discussion

 *   Use of health (and non-health) data in interesting ways, e.g. using bin data to identify frailty risks
 *   Catalog of algorithms used by e.g. traffic cameras to improve transparency and trust